 |Black or African American||7%|

 |Race and/or ethnicity unknown||7%|

-A member of the National Collegiate Athletic Association (NCAA) Division II, St. Thomas Aquinas currently sponsors 18 intercollegiate teams.
+A member of the National Collegiate Athletic Association (NCAA) Division II, St. Thomas Aquinas College currently sponsors 18 intercollegiate teams, the maroon and gold Spartans.
 Men’s teams include baseball, basketball, cross-country, golf, soccer, tennis, lacrosse, and track (indoor and outdoor seasons).
 Women’s teams include basketball, cross-country, lacrosse, soccer, softball, tennis, field hockey, and track (indoor and outdoor seasons).

 The College’s students come from around the globe and are active inside and outside of the classroom.
 At STAC, the faculty are dedicated to creating a learning environment that extends beyond the classroom with various clubs and activities, 18 NCAA Division II athletic Teams, study abroad opportunities, and a community where students can make lifelong friendships and “stand out” while “fitting in.”

 Recognized by Colleges of Distinction in both its New York and Catholic editions